 Also, Tristan’s scenes in the episode feel pretty limited.
 The subplot of Tristan and James is only present at the episode’s end and we don’t see Tristan for much of the middle part of the episode.

 When Tristan and James visit the Soviet Union ship at the dock, they meet Michael Poole as Captain Polenov.
 Michael Poole would later appear in Series 1, Episode 2 of the ‘Jeeves & Wooster’ TV series.

 There’s also Kay Woodman as Ludmilla Paylechenko.
 She attends to the flock of sheep whilst James and Tristan observe.
 I was expecting the two to pitch in at some point in the story, but they never do.

-Eventually James explores the Soviet Union ship whilst Tristan remains with the flock of sheep at the dock.
+Eventually, James explores the Soviet Union ship whilst Tristan remains with the flock of sheep at the dock.
 James comes across a room where a dog barks at him.
 Fortunately, the dog is chained to a door.

 I thought James and Tristan were going to get told off by the Russians for trespassing on their ship.
-But they eventually have drinks of vodka and some dance to the music.
+But eventually, they have drinks of vodka and some dance to the music.
 Where did all this come from?

 James gets easily drunk in the episode whilst Tristan seems reasonably sober.
 Interesting how James ends up the one being drunk instead of Tristan.
 Usually it’s the other way round as in previous seasons.